Gaussian Beam Waist Calculator

 3. Enter the propagation distance z in meters (m).

-This is the distance from the waist plane to the plane where you want to know the beam size (for example, a workpiece, an aperture, or a sensor).
+This is the distance from the waist plane to the plane where you want to know the beam size, such as a workpiece, aperture, camera sensor, optical fiber coupler, or safety shutter.

-If you need the beam diameter at distance z, simply compute
+If you need the beam diameter at distance z, compute

 D(z)=2w(z).

-The key output, w(z), is the 1/e2 radius of the intensity profile.
-At radius r=w(z), the intensity has dropped to e20.135 of its peak value on axis.
-This is the standard convention in laser optics and is directly compatible with most Gaussian beam formulas.
+The main output, w(z), is the 1/e2 radius of the intensity profile.
+At radius r=w(z), the intensity has dropped to e20.135 of its on-axis peak value.
+That is why the reported number is larger than a half-maximum radius would be; it follows the standard Gaussian-beam convention rather than a camera-imaging convention.

-In many practical designs you will compare the computed spot size to apertures, detectors, or workpiece features:
+In practical design work, you usually compare the computed spot size to a physical feature downstream:

 The divergence angle θ tells you how quickly the beam expands far from the waist.
-A larger w0 or shorter wavelength reduces θ, keeping the beam tighter over longer distances.
-Conversely, a small waist gives a very small focus but increases divergence.
+A larger waist or a shorter wavelength reduces divergence and helps keep the beam tighter over long distances.
+The tradeoff is that a large waist is not as sharply focused at the starting plane.
+This is the same balance that optical designers exploit when deciding whether a system should prioritize a tiny near-field focus or better long-range collimation.

 1. Inputs: